ASamarkRoth/Machine-Learning-Project-ECT-Talent/README.md

 source activate machine_learning
 ./postBuild
 ```

-4. Run the notebook via `jupyter-lab`
+## Further development

-It is preferable to further configure _nbstripout_ for the git repo.
+It is preferable to further configure _nbstripout_ for the git repo if you want to work on the `ipynb`s.
 If active, this program strips the notebook from the outputs and makes it easier for collaboration and merging.
 It is performed as follows:

 ```bash
 nbstripout --install
 ```

-Note: it is however placed in the `postBuild` file.
+Note: it is however placed in the `postBuild` file (currently commented out).